RanabirChakraborty/JUnitDemo/README.md

 # JUnitDemo

-It's a Demo JUnit test
+It's a Demo JUnit test based of latest JUnit 5.